-- #1.1 Form of Underwriting Agreement - #3.1 Amended and Restated Certificate of Incorporation of the Registrant, as currently in effect - #3.2 Bylaws of the Registrant, as currently in effect - #3.3 Form of Amended and Restated Certificate of Incorporation of the Registrant (to be effective upon the closing of this offering) - #3.4 Form of Amended and Restated Bylaws of the Registrant (to be effective upon the closing of this offering) - #4.1 Specimen common stock certificate of the Registrant - #5.1 Opinion of Sidley Austin LLP - #+10.1 2016 Stock Incentive Plan and form of agreements thereunder - #+10.2 Form of 2019 Stock Incentive Plan and form of agreements thereunder - #+10.3 Form of 2019 Employee Stock Purchase Plan and form of agreements thereunder - #10.4 Service Agreement, between Aprea AB and Syngene International Private Limited - #10.5 Form of Amended and Restated Registration Rights Agreement, by and among the Registrant and the shareholders party thereto - #+10.6 Form of Indemnification Agreement between the Registrant and each of its directors and executive officers - #+10.7 Employment Agreement, dated as of - , between the Registrant and Christian S. Schade - #+10.8 Employment Agreement, dated as of - , between the Registrant and Eyal C. Attar, M.D. - #+10.9 Employment Agreement, dated as of - , between the Registrant and Lars Abrahmsen, Ph.D. - #+10.10 Employment Agreement, dated as of - , between the Registrant and Gregory A. Korbel, Ph.D. - #23.1 Consent of Ernst & Young AB, independent registered public accounting firm - #23.2 Consent of Sidley Austin LLP (included in Exhibit 5.1) - #24.1 Power of Attorney (included on signature page)
+- #1.1 Form of Underwriting Agreement - 3.1 Certificate of Incorporation of the Registrant, as currently in effect - 3.2 Bylaws of the Registrant, as currently in effect - #3.3 Form of Amended and Restated Certificate of Incorporation of the Registrant (to be effective upon the closing of this offering) - #3.4 Form of Amended and Restated Bylaws of the Registrant (to be effective upon the closing of this offering) - #4.1 Specimen common stock certificate of the Registrant - #5.1 Opinion of Sidley Austin LLP - #+10.1 Form of 2019 Stock Incentive Plan and form of agreements thereunder - #+10.2 Form of 2019 Employee Stock Purchase Plan and form of agreements thereunder - #10.3 Service Agreement, between Aprea AB and Syngene International Private Limited - #10.4 Form of Amended and Restated Registration Rights Agreement, by and among the Registrant and the shareholders party thereto - #+10.5 Form of Indemnification Agreement between the Registrant and each of its directors and executive officers - #+10.6 Form of Employment Agreement, dated as of , between the Registrant and Christian S. Schade - #+10.7 Form of Employment Agreement, dated as of , between the Registrant and Eyal C. Attar, M.D. - #+10.8 Form of Employment Agreement, dated as of , between the Registrant and Lars Abrahmsen, Ph.D. - #+10.9 Form of Employment Agreement, dated as of , between the Registrant and Gregory A. Korbel, Ph.D. - #+10.10 Form of Employment Agreement, dated as of , between the Registrant and Scott M. Coiante. - 23.1 Consent of Ernst & Young AB, independent registered public accounting firm - #23.2 Consent of Sidley Austin LLP (included in Exhibit 5.1) - 24.1 Power of Attorney (included on signature page)